20k/binmat_rules/readme.md

 - A BREAK cannot be played on a stack which already contains a BREAK.

-- Breaks under no circumstances activate on reveal
+- BREAKs under no circumstances activate on reveal (sean)

+- In the event that BREAK triggers a trap, the trap will consume the BREAK

 ## Win Conditions
 - The game is won by the defender if all 110 turns have elapsed without the attacker achieving victory.